jkingportfolio/CI_PP2_Connect4/README.md

 Other features of the Nav Bar include:

-- It is fully responsive due to using the Bootstrap v5.0.2 nav bar which then produces a toggler menu for smaller screens.
+- It is fully responsive due to using the Bootstrap v5.0.2 nav bar which then produces a toggle menu for smaller screens.
 - A hover effect on the text of the navigation bar text allows the user to understand that it is a clickable link.
 Upon clicking the link the user will be presented with the desired modal.

 - Covered in user story: 10